KE-AI-ENG/PureVLM/README.md

 If use cuda graph, Please keep flash-attention installed.

+ - **Quantization:**

+  - Support w4a16 awq quantization, you can use [awq-model](https://huggingface.co/cpatonn/Qwen3-VL-8B-Instruct-AWQ-4bit) directly or use online quantization.

-To use online quantization, please add `-q /path/to/quant/json`
+  - If you use online quantization, please add `-q ./online_quantization_marlin.json`

 ### server-client-mode